ashleyz/bliss/bliss/plugins/irods/README.md

 NOTES ON THE IRODS PLUGIN:

 This was all tested on gw68 using the OSG iRODS access.
-Get in touch with Tanya if you would like access.
+Please get in touch with Tanya if you would like access.

 imv does NOT work.
 As per Tanya,
 >Hi Ashley,